Maintained by NextGen Coastal — $342M under management in OC & LA

 • Wildfire evacuation orders requiring property shutdown

-• Tenant was seen arguing with a guest — NOT an emergency
+• Argument heard from outside with a guest — not an emergency

-• A neighbor complained about noise — NOT an emergency
+• Noise complaint from a neighbor — not an emergency

-• Landlord wants to show up because "they're suspicious" — NOT an emergency
+• Landlord is "just suspicious" — not an emergency

-• Tenant hasn't responded to a text in a day — NOT an emergency
+• Tenant didn't text back today — not an emergency

-1. Leave a written note at the unit describing what happened, what you did, and who you are
+1. Leave a written note at the unit: what happened, what you did, who you are, time of entry and exit.

 Property inspection clipboard on a kitchen counter with smartphone calendar

-Showing an occupied rental to prospective tenants or buyers is one of the most litigated areas of California landlord-tenant law because it creates repeated disruption for the tenant. §1954(d)(2) provides a special framework for showings.
+Showing an occupied unit to buyers or prospective tenants is one of the most-litigated entry scenarios because it creates repeated disruption. §1954(d)(2) provides a specific framework for it.

 ScenarioWhen Can You Show?Notice Required